Messeturm

 The Messeturm, or Trade Fair Tower, is a 63-storey, 257 m skyscraper in the Westend-Süd district of Frankfurt, Germany.
 It is the second tallest building in Frankfurt, the second tallest building in Germany and the third tallest building in the European Union.
 It was the tallest building in Europe from its completion in 1990 until 1997 when it was surpassed by the Commerzbank Tower, which is also located in Frankfurt.

 The Messeturm is located near the Frankfurt Trade Fair grounds.
 Helmut Jahn designed the Messeturm in a postmodern architectural style.
 It is regarded as one of the design classics among European skyscrapers.
 Despite its name, the Messeturm is not used for trade fair exhibitions but as an office building.
 It is one of the few buildings in Germany with their own postal code (60308), the others being Opernturm, another Frankfurt skyscraper, and the summit station on Zugspitze.

-When Germany submitted its application to have Frankfurt selected as the seat of the European Union's Anti-money-laundering authority (AMLA) in 2023, the Messeturm was one of three options – alongside Tower 185 – presented as potential location for the new agency.
+When Germany submitted its application to have Frankfurt selected as the seat of the European Union's Anti-Money Laundering Authority (AMLA) in 2023, the Messeturm was one of three options – alongside Tower 185 – presented as potential location for the new agency.

+Planning and construction

+In 1985, Messe Frankfurt organised an architectural competition for a new office tower, which was won by the Chicago-based architectural firm Murphy/Jahn.
+Construction of the Messeturm began on 13 July 1988.
+Tishman Speyer Properties developed the building, with Murphy/Jahn serving as the design architect.

+A contemporary report published in March 1988 stated that Tishman Speyer would own and manage the project, while Citibank would provide its financing.
+The same report described the Messeturm as part of a ten-year renovation and expansion programme for the Frankfurt exhibition grounds.

+The topping-out ceremony took place on 1 March 1990 and was attended by 1,600 guests.
+The first completed office floors were occupied on 1 October 1990.